 After reviewing the details, you authorise the payment using your UPI PIN or other security credentials.
 The platform then processes the payment, and you receive an instant confirmation.

 Step 2: Navigate to the ‘Bill Payments’ or ‘Utilities’ section within the app and select the specific bill category you wish to pay (e.g., Electricity, Mobile Postpaid, DTH).
+This ensures you are on the correct path for your specific payment.

 Step 3: Choose your biller from the list provided, then enter your consumer ID, account number, or registered mobile number as required by the biller.
+Double-check these details to avoid any payment errors.

 Step 4: The app will fetch your outstanding bill amount and display the details for your review; carefully check the amount and due date.
+Confirming these details helps prevent overpayment or missed deadlines.

 Step 5: Select your linked bank account for payment and authorise the transaction using your UPI PIN or other security method.
+This final approval securely processes your bill payment.

-Benefits of Using Digital Platforms
+Benefits of Using Digital Platforms for Payments

 The user interfaces of most digital payment apps are designed to be intuitive and easy to navigate.
-You don’t need to be a tech expert to pay a bill; the steps are usually clear and guided.
+You do not need to be a tech expert to pay a bill; the steps are usually clear and guided.
 This simplicity means less time spent on administrative tasks and more time for what truly matters to you.

 One of the most valuable benefits is the ability to track all your payments in one place.
 Digital platforms automatically record every transaction, providing a clear history of your bill payments.
 This feature makes budgeting easier, helps you identify spending patterns, and serves as proof of payment if any dispute arises.